alronz/b2c-database-selection/Redis/Search Data/filtering and grouping.md

 ````

-In the above example, we create a set for each manufacturer and then insert all product Ids of products produced by this manufacturer.
+In the above example, we created a set for each manufacturer and then inserted all product Ids of the products produced by this manufacturer.
 Then to get all the products produced by this manufacturer, we can run a query like below:

 ````
 this.jedisClient.smembers("Product.Manufacture.Index:" + manufacturer) ;